MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-kequerynodeactiveaffinity.md

 A pointer to a caller-allocated buffer into which the routine writes a <a href="/windows-hardware/drivers/ddi/miniport/ns-miniport-_group_affinity">GROUP_AFFINITY</a> structure.
 This structure contains the group number of the group that contains the node that is identified by <i>NodeNumber</i>, and an affinity mask that indicates which logical processors in the node are active.
 You can set this parameter to <b>NULL</b> if you do not need this information.

 > [!NOTE]
 > Starting in Windows Server 2022, a node can span more than one group.
 This happens when a node contains more than 64 processors.
 In this case, the OS assigns a primary group for each NUMA node.
 The primary group is always the one containing the most processors.
 In this case, the group affinity structure returned is for the node's primary group.
 For more info about this change in behavior, see [NUMA Support](/windows/win32/procthread/numa-support).
-Also see [KeQueryNodeActiveAffinity2](./nf-wdm-kequerynodeactiveaffinity2.md).
+If your code runs on systems with more than 64 processors per NUMA node, consider instead using [**KeQueryNodeActiveAffinity2**](./nf-wdm-kequerynodeactiveaffinity2.md).

 ### -param Count